 I’d also like to put something on the inside of the lid so there’s something nice to look at there instead of just blank plastic.
 I have an idea for a fold-out miniature basketball hoop with a trash can below it for fun with trashing cards, other people have suggested a collage of relevant Dominion pictures and stuff that I’ve accumulated over the years.
 I guess I could make a pouch for the rulebooks but that just doesn’t appeal to me.

 It turns out that when you add more stuff to the case, it gets heavier.
 Who knew?
-The handles on these new cases should hold up to the weight, but if I ever find something I can use to wheel it around I’ll probably pick it up.
+The handles on these new cases should hold up to the weight, but I recently bought this collapsible dolly which is great for carrying the case long distances.
 In any case, after Nocturne, the box could easily fit two more similarly-sized expansions and potentially three, so I’m hoping this will last for a while longer.